-Kathryn is my little astronomer, and one of her requests this school year was to learn more about it!
+Kathryn is my young astronomer, and one of her requests this school year was to learn more about the subject!
 Astronomy is a very unschoolish subject in our homeschool, mostly because she is interest-led enough to do it on her own.
 (And because she’s already learned WAY more than I know on the subject!)

 So, as requested, I’m sharing…

 Books or curriculum:

 I gave Kathryn this scratch-and-sketch book for Christmas, and it turned out to be one of her favorite gifts:

 Apologia’s Exploring Creation With Astronomy by Jeannie Fulbright.
 We haven’t used this one because I think Kathryn already knows everything in this, and it’s geared toward younger children.
 However, we have used and loved other Exploring Creation books, so I think this would be a great one to use.

 My mom gave Kathryn an Introduction to Practical Astronomy book, but I think it’s out of print.
 Good, but there are plenty of other good ones out there.

 Kathryn’s favorite iPhone/iPod app is called “Planets.”
 It has SO much information!
 You can point it at the sky and use it to identify where the planets are at any given time.
 Awesome.
 And free!